zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{\frac{a_p}{a_\mu} \left( r_p – r_\mu \right) }{\sqrt{r_\sigma^2 + r_\tau^2}}
 $$

 I call these G-scores, and it turns out that these are quite different from Z-scores.
-For example, steals have a very high week-to-week variance, and get weighted much less in G-scores than Z-scores
+For example, steals have a very high week-to-week variance, and carry less weight in G-scores than Z-scores as a result.

+This matches with the way many fantasy players think about volatile categories like steals; they know that a technical advantage in them based on Z-scores is flimsy so they prioritize them less.
+The G-score idea just converts that intuition into a mathematical rigor

 ## 5. Simulation results